 To refrain from committing adultery was not enough.
 Just because someone has the fortitude to keep themselves from having sex with their best friend’s wife, doesn’t mean they don’t want to and haven’t obsessed about it regularly.
 That seems to be Jesus’ point here.
 You can brag all you want to about your commitment to God’s law, and you may impress your friends with your piety, but you won’t fool God.
 Because He knows your heart.
 He knows your every thought.
 God isn’t just interested in outward compliance to His law, He wants a wholehearted commitment to Him and His will regarding righteous behavior.

 And Jesus gives a shockingly graphic prescription for handling the problem of lust.

-That sounds a bit drastic doesn’t it?
+That sounds a bit extreme, doesn’t it?
 Is Jesus really recommending that we pluck out our eyes to keep from lusting?
 But wait, He’s not done.

 Would cutting off of your hand keep you from sinning?
 Probably not.
 And that is not what Jesus is teaching here.
-He is clearly using hyperbole, an over-exaggeration in order to drive home a point.
+He is clearly using hyperbole, the use of over-exaggeration to drive home a point.
 So, what is His point?
 To understand what Jesus is saying, it might help to use a real-life event as an illustration.
-Early on, in the reign of King David, we are told that a time came “when kings go out to battle” (2 Samuel 11:1 ESV).
-It was springtime in Israel, the time of year when warfare took place.
+Early on in King David’s reign, we are told that a time came “when kings go out to battle” (2 Samuel 11:1 ESV).
+It was springtime in Israel, the time of year when nations did battle.
 But the passage tells us that, while Joab and the forces of Israel went to war, “David remained at Jerusalem.”
 He stayed behind.
 And then we’re told: